Introduction to threads with C++11

 • Switching from one thread to another is fast (no flushes)

 Fine, fine, let’s start coding.
-The new threading library is really nice, and makes creating a new thread really easy.
-Consider the example below, we’ll walk through the code afterwards.
+C++11's new threading library is really nice, and makes creating a new thread easy.
+Consider the example below; we’ll walk through the code afterward.

 #include <iostream>